MicrosoftDocs/SupportArticles-docs/Office/Client/activation/errors-activating-on-older-windows.md

 ## Summary

-You receive one of the following errors when trying to activate Microsoft 365 Apps on an older operating system such as Windows 7 SP1, Windows Server 2008 R2, or Windows Server 2012:
+You receive one of the following error messages when you try to activate Microsoft 365 Apps on an older operating system, such as Windows 7 Service Pack 1 (SP1), Windows Server 2008 R2, or Windows Server 2012:

 > We’re having trouble activating office